aditya95sriram/bn-slim/README.md

 `dat`, `jkl` and `con` (see Section on File formats for more details).

 The Experimental results are contained in the `experiments` folder.
-The raw data from the experiments are provided as `.csv` files while the scatter plots are available in the `plots` subfolder.
+In addition to some plots, the raw data from the experiments are provided as `.csv` files.

 ## Requirements for BN-SLIM